 The last term in the right hand side is defined as work:

 The other component is defined as the heat, and a little calculation yields

-Note that the eq.~(\ref{ensemble_FE_density}) of continuity is used in the first line, and the boundary terms appearing after integral by parts are assumed to be negligible.
-This is equal to the right hand side of eq.~(\ref{mean_field_heat}). }} the infinitesimal heat for the DDFT is also introduced under the formulation with eqs.~(\ref{ensemble_FE_density})-(\ref{DDFT_ansatz}) as
+Note that the equation of continuity (Eq.~(\ref{ensemble_FE_density})) is used in the first line, and then the integral by parts is performed while assuming the boundary terms are negligible.
+The result is equal to the right hand side of Eq.~(\ref{mean_field_heat}). } the infinitesimal heat for the DDFT is also introduced under the formulation with Eqs.~(\ref{ensemble_FE_density})-(\ref{DDFT_ansatz}) as

 A remarkable consequence is generally $\Delta'\overline{Q}\neq \left< \Delta'Q^{*} \right>$.
-Thus, the DDFT framework does not show a direct relation to eq.~(\ref{heat_heat_relation_ensemble}) or $\left< \Delta S^{(\rho)} \right>$ based on eq.~(\ref{heat_heat_relation}). }
+Thus, the DDFT framework does not show a direct relation to Eq.~(\ref{heat_heat_relation_ensemble}) or $\left< \Delta S^{(\rho)} \right>$ based on Eq.~(\ref{heat_heat_relation}).